myerco/CafeGeek/docs/ue4_blueprint/como_instalar_o_unreal_engine.md

 <a name="3"></a>
 ## 3. Verificando as pastas criadas
-Utilizando o *explorer* navegue até a pasta do projeto para verificar os arquivos criados.
+Utilizando o *explorer* do Windows, navegue até a pasta do projeto para verificar os arquivos criados.

 ```bash
 |-- .vs